 Gemstone Jewelry in the Times of Ancient Rome

 Rome has been known for many things.
 From its philosophers to traditions, it has made a mark on history.
-One other thing that still survives time from the old era is its beautiful gemstone jewelry.
-Roman Empire was expanded over vast land and was rich in different kinds of minerals.
+Its beautiful gemstone jewelry is another thing that still survives from the old era.
+Roman Empire expanded over a vast land that was rich in different minerals.
 Its jewelry was a combination of its own inspirations and influences of Egyptian, European, African, and Mediterranean jewelry art.

 Types of Gemstones Used

 Their jewelry was made of precious minerals for the base as well as the crowning which was mostly done using precious and semiprecious jewels.
-This required experienced hands and creative minds which were not so rare in Roman Empire.
-From the earliest of times, roman jewelers were experienced in using different kinds of gemstones including rubies, sapphires, diamonds, emeralds, pearls, ambers, jets, and garnets.
+This required experienced hands and creative minds, which were not so rare in the Roman Empire.
+From the earliest of times, Roman jewelers were experienced in using different kinds of gemstones, including rubies, sapphires, diamonds, emeralds, pearls, ambers, jets, and garnets.

 Roman Men and Gemstone Jewelry

-Gemstone jewelry was designed differently and specially for men.
+Gemstone jewelry was designed differently especially for men.
 It was to be worn in front of the knuckle rather than behind it as we do today.
 This explains the smaller size of the rings.
-In the earliest centuries, rings were worn on all 10 fingers but this trend later reduced to a single ring.
+In the earliest centuries, rings were worn on all 10 fingers, but this trend was later reduced to a single ring.

 The Art of Wearing Rings